Aweil West County

 Aweil West County is an administrative area in Northern Bahr el Ghazal, South Sudan.

 Location

-Western Aweil county is bordered by Aweil North County to the north, Aweil East County to the east, Aweil South County to the southeast, Aweil Central County to the south and Raga County in Western BAhr el Ghazal State to the west.
+Aweil West county, one of the 5 counties of Northern Bahr el Ghazal State, is bordered by Aweil North County to the north, Aweil East County to the east, Aweil Centre County to the south and Raga County in Western BAhr el Ghazal State to the west.